 That depends on what you’re using them for and how much you’re willing to spend.
 At the high-end, over-ear and in-ear headphones can both perform fantastically.
 For those of us not willing to spend thousands on headphones, over-ear headphones typically offer better bass response and a bigger soundstage, but in-ear headphones are more portable and convenient — especially wireless earbuds.
 And, because they're placed right up against (or even inside) your ear canals, they offer the most intimate sound quality you can get, though not everyone likes that inside-your-head sound.

-Either wireless headphones, like the, or true wireless models like the , both of which feature sweat proofing, are far and away the best headphones for working out because you’ll never have wires to deal with.
+Either wireless headphones, like the Adidas RPT-01, or true wireless earbud models, both of which feature sweat proofing, are far and away the best headphones for working out because you’ll never have wires to deal with.
 These workout-specific models also put an emphasis on low-end bass, which lets you feel the rhythm of your chosen tracks.
 You may also be interested in bone-conduction headphones, which keep your ears clear and are one of our favorite picks for swimming.

-Closed-back over-ear headphones or snugly fitting in-ear headphones are the best way to ensure your favorite tunes won’t leak out into the world around you.
+Closed-back over-ear headphones or snug-fitting in-ear headphones are the best way to ensure your favorite tunes won’t leak out into the world around you.

 Headphones with this feature use exterior microphones to capture the sound around you.
 They then reproduce matching frequencies with their phase inverted to cancel ambient noise.
 How well the system works depends on a wide variety of factors from software to hardware to how well the headphones fit.